Clean-CaDET/ML-code-smell-CSharp/README.md

 # Metrics

-Jupyter notebooks evaluating the performance of the ML classifier trained using code metrics as features.
+Jupyter notebooks evaluating the performance of the ML classifier trained using source code metrics as features.

 # CodeT5

 Jupyter notebooks evaluating the performance of the ML classifier trained using CodeT5 neural source code embeddings as features.
-The embedding representation is avalilable as Python pickle dataframes.
+The embedding representation is available as Python pickle DataFrames.